Virucide: SARS-CoV

 Treatment of SARS-CoV for 2 min with Isodine (PVP-I) is found to strongly reduce the virus infectivity.

 Research

-The International Society of Antimicrobial Chemotherapy (IASC) is one of the major umbrella organizations for education, research and development in the area of therapy of infections.
+The International Society of Antimicrobial Chemotherapy (ISAC) is one of the major umbrella organizations for education, research and development in the area of therapy of infections.
 Its members are national organizations, currently 86 and over 50,000 individual members.

 List of virucides

 Note that many of the substances, if sold commercially, are usually combinations and mixtures with varying molecular contents.
 Also note that most products have a limited viricide efficacy.
 A specific test-protocol is applied.
 The lists' scope is limited.
 For further products refer to other lists.
 Other factors such as stability of the concentrate, application concentration, exposure time, timing of the solution, hydrogen ion concentration (pH value), temperature, etc. play an certain role for the effectivity of a virucide.